GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (115) .md

 **Range**: 1 foot

 **Effect**: You produce a blast of shrapnel which projects outward in a 2 yard cone, fan, or semifan (as you choose) from the point you deisgnate.
 Everything caught in the area suffers a cutting attack.
 You may use metal as a material component to increases the lethality.
 Divide the number of pounds by the number creatures attacked by the spell.
 This is a bonus to the attacks.
 Alternatively, you may use the material to ease the difficulty of casting the spell- each pound granting a +2 bonus to the spellcheck.
-Any metal used must be in the caster's possession.
+Any metal used must be in the caster's possession and is lost.

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's cone by 1 yard.